Physicians for Prevention of Gun Violence, (PPGV) our Mission Statement:

 Dr. Zweifler is an internist and Fellow of the American College of Physicians.
 He was Director of the Hypertension Clinic at the University Hospital in Ann Arbor, Michigan from 1974 to 1997.
 He is an Emeritus Professor of Internal Medicine and recipient of a number of teaching awards from the Medical School including the Senior Medical Student Award for Excellence in Clinical Skills which was established in his name.
 He has been active in promoting social justice issues in the community as well and received the University of Michigan Medical School Community Service Award in 2002.

 Stuart Dombey, MD

-Dr. Dombey is a British trained physician who has spent his career in drug development in the pharmaceutical industry both in the UK and USA.
-Much of this work has consisted of judgements on risks and benefits of new therapies which has a clear parallel to the safe use of guns.
+Dr. Dombey is a British-trained physician who has spent his career in drug development in the pharmaceutical industry both in the UK and USA.
+Much of this work has consisted of judgments on risks and benefits of new therapies which have a clear parallel to the safe use of guns.
 The other parallel is understanding the regulatory framework of drug development and usage in countries around the world.
 It is quite consistent to have a detailed regulatory framework with appropriate use allowed.
 He is now retired but consults and teaches about drug development.

 Sonya Lewis, MD, MPH